Kimmel Wins, Tylenol Loses

 And in fact, some of that is starting to click in right now because when hospitals have to deal with uncompensated care, and they do, they've got to raise their prices overall.

-So health insurance companies know they're going to be paying more for people who have insurance.
+So health insurance companies know they're going going to be paying more for people who have insurance.

-you got to pass a new budget by September 30th that the government runs out of money and we'll shut down.
+you got to pass a new budget by September 30th if the government runs out of money and will shut down.

 So the Republicans can't do that without Democratic votes in the Senate.